railsgirls/guides.railsgirls.com/_pages/tools.md

 <div class="os-specific big"></div>

+## Help from the coach

+When you see the box below, ask your coach to read it and help out where necessary.

+{% coach %}
+Hi coach 👋 Thank you for helping out!

+Please verify the correct Operating System has been chosen for the laptop.
+Point out the smaller Operating System switcher in the Terminal section on this page if it's necessary to change the Operating System during the workshop.
+You can recognize it by the "Choose your Operating System" label.
+{% endcoach %}

 ## <i class="icon-text-editor"></i> Text Editor {#text-editor}

 To create your app you'll need to write code.
 This can be done with a Text Editor made for writing code.
 Listed below are examples of text editors your can use for writing code and editing files.
 We recommend <strong>Visual Studio Code</strong> as it's a very complete package that works out of the box.